 Schools will want to take a similar approach for teachers moving across bubbles for PPA cover.

 Can schools still carry out lesson observations this term?

 There is nothing in the government’s guidance that explicitly prohibits lesson observations, or senior leaders visiting classrooms this term.
-However, NAHT would recommend that both of these activities should be included and documented in the school’s risk assessment, with appropriate additional protective measures put in place.
+However, NAHT recommends that both of these activities should be included and documented in the school’s risk assessment, with appropriate additional protective measures put in place.
 For example, anyone visiting a classroom to carry out a lesson observation should adhere more strictly to social distancing rules and should ensure they wash hands both before entering and after leaving the classroom.
 Consideration should also be given to the amount of time spent in the classroom and limited where possible.

 What should I do if a parent refuses to allow their child to use alcohol-based hand sanitiser?

 We are aware that some parents will ask that their children do not use alcohol-based hand-sanitiser.
 Where this is the case, regular hand washing using soap and water should be considered instead.